Date: 8 November 2014. Sewing Kit Saves Time.

 weighed on my mind because I knew it was "one more thing" undone.
 I

 hated that!
-And now I don't have to worry about which white shirt
+And now I do not have to worry about which white shirt

 has a loose button.
 The problem has already been solved.